 - Problems like wage issues or allegations of discrimination could also cause affect a business's reputation and recruiting top talent

-- Limited resources: Your small and medium-sized business HR department might be short-staffed with limited resources.
-If you don’t have an HR department, you — the SBO — may be the one responsible for compliance, payroll, benefits, and tracking timesheets, as well as fostering an attractive company culture and creating recruiting strategies for top talent.
+- Limited resources.
+Your small- and medium-sized business HR department might be short-staffed, and you may be working with limited resources.
+If you don’t have an HR department, you may be the one responsible for taking care of:

-- Managing compliance: Compliance is a dense forest of regulation that changes on the regular.
-HR team members or SBOs are in charge of staying on top of workforce laws and organizing required training.
-They also handle the necessary reporting to keep the business compliant.
+- Managing compliance.
+Compliance is a dense forest of regulation that changes often.
+HR team members are in charge of staying on top of workforce laws and organizing required training.
+They must also handle the necessary reporting to keep the business compliant.

-- Building out an HR strategy: To get the best people in the door, you need a strong and smart recruiting effort from your HR team.
-This may be an afterthought for many SBOs who lack HR teams and focus more on managing labor-intensive, everyday tasks.
-Many SBOs have to take care of responsibilities like paying employees on time, PTO requests, and remaining in compliance.
+- Building out an HR strategy.
+To get the best people in the door, you need a strong and smart recruiting effort from your HR team.
+This may be an afterthought for many smaller businesses that lack HR teams and that focus more on managing labor-intensive, everyday tasks.
+Many small business owners must take care of responsibilities like paying employees on time, PTO requests, and remaining in compliance.

-Despite the dynamic needs of HR teams and SBOs at SMBs, compliance remains at the top of the list.
-It’s the foundation of successful and ethical businesses and helps you mitigate your company’s risk.
+Despite the dynamic needs of HR teams and owners at small and midsize businesses, compliance remains at the top of the list.
+It’s the foundation of successful and ethical businesses, and it helps you mitigate your company’s risk.